Revision Transformers: Instructing Language Models to Change their Values

 \paragraph{Internal Revision.} One standard revision technique is to internally update the model parameters making them parametric approaches.
-Usually, the model parameters are \textit{fine-tuned} on new data \citep{howard-ruder-2018-finetuning}. \cite{DeCao2021EditingFK} and \cite{delphi_jiang} have shown that fine-tuning a model's parameters on new corrective data helps revise knowledge.
-Nevertheless, retraining a large-scale model is very costly, making it infeasible in a continual learning setting and lacking the capabilities for individual customization.
-Three promising and parameter-efficient approaches that reduce the revision cost are \textit{adapter tuning} \citep{houlsby_adapter}, \textit{bias tuning} \citep{ben-zaken-etal-2022-bitfit}, and \textit{prompt tuning} \citep{lester-etal-2021-prompttune}.
-Especially for prompt tuning, there is yet no single common taxonomy, and the latest research proposes several variants \citep{liu-etal-2022-p}.
+Usually, the model parameters are \textit{fine-tuned} on new data \cite{howard-ruder-2018-finetuning}, while there are also approaches that completely train a model from scratch \cite{forbes-etal-2020-social}. \cite{de-cao-etal-2021-editing} and \cite{delphi_jiang} have shown that fine-tuning a model's parameters on new corrective data helps revise knowledge.
+Nevertheless, (re)training a large-scale model is very costly, making it infeasible in a continual learning setting and lacking the capabilities for individual customization.
+Three promising and parameter-efficient approaches that reduce the revision cost are \textit{adapter tuning} \cite{houlsby_adapter}, \textit{bias tuning} \cite{ben-zaken-etal-2022-bitfit}, and \textit{prompt tuning} \cite{lester-etal-2021-prompttune}.
+Especially for prompt tuning, there is yet no single common taxonomy, and the latest research proposes several variants \cite{liu-etal-2022-p}.
 Although these methods are more parameter-efficient, being parametric means they are learning-based approaches which overall still require a large dataset for training as well as a careful hyperparameter search.
-In contrast, \cite{meng2022locating} try to find the location of factual knowledge in the model, i.e. the location of neurons that activate and attribute most to a given fact.
+In contrast, \cite{meng2022locating} try to find the location of factual knowledge in the model, i.e.~the location of neurons that activate and attribute most to a given fact.
 The located neurons can be manipulated to conduct \textit{knowledge editing}.
-However, this and similar methods \citep{de-cao-etal-2021-editing} so far only work for factual knowledge which the model has already seen during training.
+However, this and similar methods \cite{de-cao-etal-2021-editing} so far only work for factual knowledge which the model has already seen during training.

 \paragraph{External Revision.} In our work, we wish to make use of the latest results in prompt tuning without learning parameters and instead employ active prompt designing.